alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 **Previously in the series**: *List is a monad (Part 1)* and *Monads in C# (Part 2): Result*

-So far in this series, the functions passed to `Map` and `FlatMap` have mostly been pure.
-They transformed values from immutable inputs, and their observable contribution was the value they returned.
-Replacing a pure call with its result does not change the rest of the program.
+This article continues those two parts.
+There, the functions passed to `Map` and `FlatMap` were mostly pure calculations.
+A pure function is determined by its explicit inputs.
+Conceptually, it could be replaced by a lookup table: the same arguments produce the same result regardless of prior or later calls.
+Its observable contribution is the value it returns.

+That is why the earlier examples could delegate application to the surrounding monad. `List` can apply the function to many values. `Maybe` can skip it. `Result` can stop after an error.
+For pure computations, that is fine and convenient.

+Effectful computations are different.
+Real programs read files, write to databases, and call HTTP APIs.
+Here, performing the operation is part of the outcome, even when the operation also returns a value.
+A file read can fail.
+A request can consume quota.
+A write can change what a later read sees.
+Once that is true, execution policy matters too: when, whether, and how often the effect runs.

-In ordinary procedural code, execution is immediate.
-When the statement runs, the operation runs, and the programmer usually controls that sequence directly:
+In procedural code, execution is immediate.
+When the statement runs, the operation runs, and the programmer controls that sequence directly:

 ```csharp
 var scores = new List<RiskScore>();